kdwedage/GitHub-Auto-Labeler/README.md

 A tool for automatically labeling GitHub issues using BERT.
 The main model in this project was trained using the dataset provided in reference 1.

 # Requirements

-List requirements here.

 # Instructions

-Docker stuff...
+Please install docker

 # Files

 The Scripts directory contains all the python scripts for this project.

-Model can be found at : https://drive.google.com/drive/folders/1_1lmUQevZ_OiZuPWVFRpggHATMKln2hn?usp=sharing
+Model can be found at :

 ## Scripts/model_training.py